Services

 The Advanced Periodotics & Implants team understands that some people can experience apprehension or anxiety when at the dentist.
 We do all that we can to make our patients as comfortable as possible during their procedures.
 In order to accomplish this goal, we offer relaxing medications for use before and during the procedures.

-While you are sedated, you will be continuously monitored by Dr. Recker and his team to ensure the highest level of comfort and safety.
+While you are sedated, you will be continuously monitored by our providers and team to ensure the highest level of comfort and safety.
 As with the oral form of sedation, you will need to have someone available to drive you home from the procedure.
 You can also expect to feel a little sleepy for a few hours after arriving home.